Conspiracy of Silence (1991 film)

-Conspiracy of Silence is a 1991 Canadian television film, presented in a two-episode miniseries, based on the true story of the murder of Helen Betty Osborne, a Canadian cold case that was legally resolved after roughly twenty years of inaction.
-The film was aired in 1991 by the Canadian Broadcasting Corporation, but never subsequently released on VHS or DVD.
+Conspiracy of Silence is a 1991 Canadian television film, presented in a two-episode miniseries, based on the true story of the murder of Helen Betty Osborne, a Canadian cold case that was solved after sixteen years of inaction.
+The film was aired in 1991 by the Canadian Broadcasting Corporation, but was never released on VHS or DVD.
 Michael Mahonen, one of the primary cast stars from the film, later released it for free to his own channel on YouTube, which is the only public copy available not privately stored in CBC's archives.
-Actress Michelle St. John, better-known for her voice role as Nakoma in the Disney Pocahontas franchise, played the role of Helen Betty Osborne.
-It was awarded Best Dramatic Mini-Series at the 7th Gemini Awards, among seven total wins.
+Actress Michelle St. John, better known for her voice role as Nakoma in the Disney Pocahontas franchise, played the role of Osborne.
+It was awarded Best Dramatic Miniseries at the 7th Gemini Awards, among seven total wins.

 Background

 Conspiracy of Silence emerged as a project after the release of writer Lisa Priest's award-winning book by the same title, which had been released in 1990, covering the case of Helen Betty Osborne extensively.
 Like the book, the film approached the story from a relatively novel angle for its time, exploring the underlying xenophobia and racial prejudice that fuelled the attitude surrounding the case.
 Nineteen-year-old Helen Betty Osborne was a Canadian Cree student raped and murdered by a group of boys in The Pas, Manitoba, in 1971 while boarding at a local home to study at an English public school.
 The case was highly contentious and took almost two decades before a full investigation and legal resolution arose, although early attempts to investigate the murder had occurred before then, with little information coming forward.